crotwell/TauP/src/doc/sphinx/source/distances.rst

 :code:`--degreerange 30,60` to get every 10 degrees from 30 to 60, or even
 :code:`--degreerange 30,60,5` to get every 5 degrees from 30 to 60.
-The :code:`--kilometerrange` argument provides the same functionality, except for kilometers along the surface, with defaul step of 100 and default maximum of 1000.
+The :code:`--kilometerrange` argument provides the same functionality, except for kilometers along the surface, with default step of 100 and default maximum of 1000.

 Some times it is helpful to generate only arrivals at an exact distance